jalkoby/sass-webpack-plugin/README.md

 ## The reasons to use it

-It's **a production ready solution for working with css** 🏭.
+It's **a production ready solution for working with css**.
 For a long time you had to add [a few loaders for development](https://github.com/webpack-contrib/sass-loader#examples) and [one more for production](https://github.com/webpack-contrib/sass-loader#in-production) 😒.
 With sass-webpack-plugin just add one plugin, specify a path to a root css and your are ready to go 🙏.